CristinaPlesa/neighborhood/README.md

   * Code:
   * Expected Output: -->

+* Test: It should take the users input and push the results into an empty array.
+  * Code:
+  * Expected Output:

+* Test: It should take a users input and loop through the number displayed in the form of an array.
+  * Code:
+  * Expected Output:

 * Test: It should return an array with "Hello!
 This is the start!" string if number 0 is inputted.
   * Code:
   * Expected Output: